RaftLib/RaftLib/README.md

 ###Random Notes
 The old Makefile had an uninstall script, I need to add an object to the cmake file so that we can have similar functionality.
+Theres also a bit of cleanup to do as I transition fully from Make to CMake.

 A lot of the auto-optimization stuff has been pulled out temporaril while I'm working on cross-platform compatibility.
 A lot of the low level API